Stephanie Chuang Founder Story | The Patient Story

 He came over to our house the night of the diagnosis, telling me and my family – in human terms – what might happen and what our options were.
 He’s not an oncologist, but his experience as a doctor helped walk us through the next steps.

 And that’s why I created this website, originally named “OneDavid.”
 We are working to give one “David” to everyone who needs and wants the help – in human terms.
-The best way to do that?
+Our videos have now hit more than 100 million views in the last few years, and we are excited to push forward with our patient connection and education initiatives for along time to come.

 I’m happy to say I’m in remission and am now celebrating life by dedicating it to our community of cancer patients and caregivers.
 Big hugs.